Luster Willis: Subject and materials

-Willis's paintings are made form a variety of paper and materials.
+Willis's paintings are made from a variety of paper and materials.
 He tries to achieve subtle, three-dimensional shifts by painting on different kinds of paper with various thicknesses and collaging them together on the same canvas.
-Willis refers to this product as a "set-in" because the different materials are set together like puzzle pieces.
+Willis refers to this product as a "set-in," because the different materials are set together like puzzle pieces.
 Willis used primarily watercolors and acrylic paints on paper, pasteboard, cardboard, and plywood.
 Occasionally, to achieve more depth, he would add shoe polish or gold or silver glitter to the edges of the "set-in" pieces.

 As for the canes that Willis carved, his early ones were carved out of hickory wood, but he later switched to cedar for its suppleness and elasticity.

 Throughout his career, Willis has made approximately 300 drawings and paintings and at least that many canes.
 His works on paper range from 9" x 12" to 30 inches square.